Skip to content

 get_locale() returns the configured manager's default locale when none has been set for the current context (for example, outside a request, or when LocaleMiddleware is not installed).
 With no manager configured at all, it falls back to "en".

-Locale state lives on the manager itself: set_locale, override_locale, and get_locale are methods on TranslationManager, each backed by a context variable on that instance.
-The module-level get_locale, set_locale, and override_locale helpers simply delegate to the configured manager, so use them anywhere you don't already hold a manager reference:
+Locale state lives on the manager itself: set_locale, override_locale, and get_locale are methods on TranslationManager, each backed by a context variable on that instance. fastapi_views.i18n exports the module-level get_locale and override_locale helpers, which delegate to the configured manager — use them anywhere you don't already hold a manager reference:

 from fastapi_views.i18n import override_locale